CEDRICHK/smFishPlateDesigner/README.md

 The `smFishPlateDesigner` package offers a suite of tools for processing and analyzing high-throughput single-molecule fluorescence in situ hybridization (HT-smFish) data.
 It provides functionalities for creating PCR plate layouts, analyzing TIV dosage data, and more.

 #### Installation from GitHub and the Tarball
 You can install the latest version of `smFishPlateDesigner` from GitHub using the source tarball.
-First, download the tarball (`.tar.gz` file) from the GitHub releases or clone/download the repository.
+First, download the tarball (`.tar.gz` file) from the GitHub releases.
 Then install the package using the `install.packages` function in R:

 ```r
 # Replace "path/to" with the actual path to the tarball